201 Mullica Hill Road

 Reviewer, the Rater’s supervisor, ensures that the PAR evaluations have been processed.
 The Reviewer may discuss the unit goals with the Rater.
 The Reviewer may also resolve any concerns between the Ratee and Rater.

-- If an initial is not created, the remaining cycles (interim and final) will not be entered in the NJ State PARS System (PMIS) and the employee will not receive an official rating.
+- If an initial is not created, the remaining cycles (interim and final) cannot be entered in the NJ State ePAR System and the employee will not receive an official rating.

 Additional Information about the PAR